openaps/AndroidAPSdocs/docs/EN/Configuration/DanaRS-Insulin-Pump.md

 * Select Menu by tapping the 3 dots in the top right.
 Select Preferences.

-* Select DanaRS Pair New Pump, and click your DanaRS serial number.
+* Click on "Selected pump".

   ![AAPS pair Dana RS](../images/AAPS_DanaRSPairing.png)

-* Select Pump password and input your password.

-### Default password

-* For DanaRS with firmware v1 and v2 the default password is 1234.
-* For DanaRS with firmware v3 the default password is a combination of production month and production date (i.e. month 01 and day 24).
-Open main menu on pump > review > information.
-Number 3 is production date.

 * **You have to confirm the pairing on the pump!** That's just the way you are used to from other bluetooth pairings (i.e. smartphone and car audio).

   ![Dana RS confirmation pairing](../images/DanaRS_Pairing.png)

+* -> For DanaRS v1 select Pump password in preferences and set your password
+* -> For DanaRS v3 you have to type 2 sequences of numbers and letters displayed on pump to AndroidAPS pairing dialog
+* -> For Dana-i standard Android pairing dialog appear and you have to enter 6-digit number displayed on pump

 * Select Bolus Speed to change the default bolus speed used (12sec per 1u, 30sec per 1u or 60sec per 1u).
-* Restart your phone.
 * Set basal step on pump to 0.01 U/h using Doctors menu (see pump user guide)
+* Set bolus step on pump to 0.1 U/h using Doctors menu (see pump user guide)
 * Enable extended boluses on pump

+### Default password

+* For DanaRS with firmware v1 and v2 the default password is 1234.
+* For DanaRS with firmware v3 or Dana-i the default password is a combination of production month and production date (i.e. month 01 and day 24).
+Open main menu on pump > review > information.
+Number 3 is production date.
+For v3/i this password is used only for locking menu on pump.
+It's not used for communication and it's not necessary to enter it in AndroidAPS.

 ## Change password on pump